glidenote/keepalived-syntax.vim/README.md

 ## Install

-Copy it to your plugin and autoload directory.
+Copy it to your syntax directory.

 ## License